 #6.
 Play Vocabulary Games

 Children’s writing improves as their vocabulary grows because they have more tools in their verbal toolkit.
 From classics like Scattergories and Scrabble to age-appropriate vocabulary apps, kids will expand their lexicons without even realizing it.

 #7.
 Grow Your Child’s Interest through Arts & Crafts Projects

 Set Minecraft aside and take up some good ol’ fashion crafts this summer.
 Arts & crafts provide a great opportunity to nurture an existing interest or to open your child’s imagination to something new.
-They can learn about color theory by making candy, create scratch art in a flash, or create bike spin art.
+They can learn about color theory by making candy, design scratch art in a flash, or create bike spin art.
 The possibilities are endless!

 #8.
 Grow a Garden